-I will not be putting together a group for this in 2013-2014.
-If you are interested in this program, I encourage you to contact Mr. Juska in September and ask to be put on his mailing list.
+- If you are interested in this program, I encourage you to contact the Ballet and ask to be put on their mailing list.
+There is a deadline, usually in September, to apply for tickets.
 See here for details.
 Consider putting together your own small group!
 (It's easy.)

-PLEASE DO NOT REQUEST TICKETS UNLESS YOU ARE REASONABLY SURE YOU WILL USE THEM.
-CHECK YOUR CALENDAR FIRST, and be realistic about your schedule!
-What to expect: Typically, you will see the dancers rehearse half of the show, often with live music.
+- Typically, you will see the dancers rehearse half of the show, often with live music.
 This is a working dress rehearsal, so there may be stops and starts, dancers may not dance full out, etc. In rare cases (injury, etc.), they may end up doing something different than advertised.
-DETAILS:

 University of Pennsylvania Museum of Archeology and Anthropology